 Minimum upper second-class honours degree, or international equivalent.
-Applicants need to be able demonstrate evidence of numerical/statistical competence (eg a first degree in a numerical discipline; quantitative research experience; relevant non-academic experience).
+Applicants are also expected to demonstrate some evidence of scientific and statistical literacy (eg an A in at least one A-level science subject, an undergraduate degree in a scientific discipline, quantitative research experience, relevant work, extra-curricular experience).

 Months of entry

 This MSc conversion programme is accredited by the British Psychological Society (BPS).
 It is designed for students from non-psychology backgrounds, and provides training in the theories and methods of contemporary psychological science.
 After successfully completing the programme, you will be eligible for the Graduate Basis for Chartered Membership of the BPS, which is a prerequisite for pursuing a career in psychology.

 You will learn the theories of social, cognitive, developmental, biological and individual differences psychology, and develop the skills to understand and apply the research on which these theories are based.
 You will also learn how to design experiments and analyse data to provide valid answers to meaningful psychological research questions.